THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 • Add another 10% to your budget for the unexpected because something always comes up.

-If you do your homework, you’ll be able to come up with a decent ballpark budget for building a new house.
+If you do your homework, you can come up with a decent ballpark budget for building a new house.
 Whether you decide to pick a development lot or build your custom dream home, you’ll be prepared for the extra costs.

 Need help getting started on your new build or development?
 Contact My Site Plan for floor plans, site plans, subdivision design, 3-D design of your blueprint, and real estate marketing.